 Appetizers, known here as hors d’oeuvres, include oysters, blue crab, and Waygu steak tartare.

 The hotel’s kitchen is serviced by a large organic garden and a greenhouse, more than a dozen local farmers and foragers, and regional purveyors of smoked fish, cheese, wine, honey, maple syrup, and more.

 Have a bourbon 401-Buck or a Monks Manhattan to start.
 Beer and wine lists are extensive.

-Open Fri, Sat, and Sun for brunch, lunch, and dinner.
-Brunch is served Saturdays and Sundays in the Delmonico Room and Bar Louis from 10:00 am to 4:00 pm.
+Sunday Brunch is served in the Delmonico Room and on The Porch from 11:00 am ’til 2:30 pm.
 Reservations strongly recommended.
 Call ahead for winter hours.

 The Delmonico Room is named after Louis Fauchère’s friends, the Delmonico brothers, who owned the famous Delmonico’s restaurant in New York in the mid 19th century.
 Louis Fauchère was a master chef at Delmonico’s restaurant before opening the Hotel Fauchere in 1852.
 Like Fauchère, the Delmonicos were French-speaking natives of Switzerland.